chiarapepp/Deep-Learning-Applications-Labs/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Each lab may contain additional setup notes or specific dependencies, which are documented in the corresponding subfolder’s `README.md`.
+Each lab includes a short recap of the specific setup instructions or additional dependencies needed, documented in the corresponding subfolder’s `README.md`.
+This way, you can reproduce a single lab independently without having to go through the setup of the others.